sourcebots/docs/content/api/power-board.md

 ```

 {{% notice warning %}}
-Because the power board is powered through these power outputs, whilst the power is off, you won't be able to control your motors.
+Because the motor board is powered through these power outputs, whilst the power is off, you won't be able to control your motors.
 This will register as a missing board and your code will break if you try and control them.
 {{% /notice %}}